The Colonel (horse): 1831: six-year-old season

 The Colonel began his final season by running again in the Craven Stakes at Epsom.
 He started even money favourite and repeated his success on 1830 by beating Thomas Houldsworth's mare Fortitude and six others.
 The Colonel ended his racing career on 31 May in the Oatlands Stakes, a two and a half mile handicap race at Ascot.
 Carrying top weight of 132 pounds he ran a dead heat with Mouche a four-year-old filly who had finished second in the 1830 Oaks.
 He started favourite for the run-off, but was easily beaten by the filly, to whom he was conceding 29 pounds.
 The Colonel finished the deciding heat in considerable distress and pain as a result of aggravating an existing injury to the ligaments of his right hind leg.
 It took him half an hour to walk the half-mile to his stable, and he never ran again.

 Stud career

 The Colonel began his career as a breeding stallion at the King's Hampton Court stud, where his services were offered for a fee of 12 sovereigns, with a sovereign to the groom.
 On the accession of Queen Victoria in 1837, her horses where put up for auction, and The Colonel topped the sale as he was bought for 1,550 guineas to Richard Tattersall.
 In the following year he was exported to Brunswick but returned to England five years later.
-The Colonel's most significant offspring was probably Cap-A-Pie, a colt who was exported to Australia where he became a highly successful stallion, with his descendants including the Melbourne Cup winners The Barb, Chester and Grand Flaneur.
+The Colonel's most significant offspring was probably Cap-A-Pie, a colt who was exported to Australia where he became a highly successful stallion, with his descendants including the Melbourne Cup winners The Barb, Chester, Grand Flaneur, and Zulu.
 The Colonel died at Tattersall's Willeseden Paddocks stud in 1847.